A Survey on Self-play Methods in Reinforcement Learning: Open Problems and Future Work

 \subsection{Theoretical Foundation}

-Although NE has been shown to exist in games with finite players and finite actions~\cite{nash1950non}, computing NE in larger games remains challenging and consequently, many studies aim to achieve approximate NE~\cite{li2024survey}.
-However, in some cases, even computing an approximate NE is difficult~\cite{daskalakis2013complexity}.
-Some research has resorted to higher levels of equilibrium, such as CE~\cite{marris2021joint} and $\alpha$-rank~\cite{muller2019alphapsro}.
+Although NE has been shown to exist in games with finite players and finite actions~\citep{nash1950non}, computing NE with self-play algorithms in larger games remains challenging and consequently, many studies aim to achieve approximate NE~\citep{li2024survey}.
+However, in some cases, even computing an approximate NE is difficult~\citep{daskalakis2013complexity}.
+Some research has resorted to alternative solution concepts, such as CE~\citep{marris2021joint} and $\alpha$-rank~\citep{muller2019alphapsro}.
+While many successful self-play algorithms are grounded in theoretical intuition, formal game-theoretic guarantees for their effectiveness in large, imperfect-information games remain limited.
+For instance, approaches such as AlphaGo~\citep{silver2016alphago}, AlphaStar~\citep{samvelyan2019starcraft}, and OpenAI Five~\citep{berner2019dota} achieve empirical success.
+However, under realistic constraints such as finite computational resources and limited exploration, their convergence or optimality remains difficult to formally characterize within standard game-theoretic frameworks.
+Future work may benefit from further narrowing the gap between empirical success and theoretical understanding, either by extending existing theoretical tools to more complex settings or by designing new self-play methods with provable guarantees under realistic assumptions.

-Although many algorithms are developed with theoretical foundations in game theory, there is often a gap when it comes to applying these algorithms to complex real-world scenarios.
-For example, although AlphaGo~\cite{silver2016alphago}, AlphaStar~\cite{samvelyan2019starcraft} and OpenAI Five~\cite{berner2019dota} have achieved empirical success, they lack formal game theory proofs behind their effectiveness.
-Future work should focus on bridging this gap by combining empirical success with theoretical validation.
-This could involve developing new algorithms that are both theoretically sound and practically effective in complex scenarios or proving the theoretical underpinnings of existing successful algorithms in complex environments.